nxy7/deno-nushell-benchmark/README.md

 Deno vs Nushell, but Deno vs some rust library that Nushell uses internally.
 I suspect that fibonacci test was benchmarking both runtimes more 'fairly' (after all I could also use polars bindings or something else in Deno to achieve probably similar results).

+Maybe it's possible to optimize my TS code (that's very likely in fact), but I wanted to go for the easiest approach since I've wanted to test how both solutions will behave with idiomatic and easy to understand code.

 ## Ergonomics

 This is probably more important thing.
 Have a look into rows.nu and rows.ts files to see difference between both languages.
 Nushell was